Moving to Germany and finding a regular job isn’t easy.

 Immigration law in Germany is federal law.
 One city or state cannot make its own rules.
 Make no mistake.
 All residence permits are available nationwide.

-The only anomaly is that Berlin is so used to dealing with these applications (because they get so many) that the experience of dealing with the Ausländerbehörde (the department that deals with the affairs of foreign nationals) in Berlin will likely be somewhat more predicatble.
+The only anomaly is that Berlin is so used to dealing with these applications (because they get so many) that the experience of dealing with the Landeseinwanderungsamt (the department that deals with immigration affairs) in Berlin will likely be somewhat more predicatble.
 It’s a well-trodden path.

 The German residence permit law which these requirements are enshrined in is found in Article 21 of the Act on the Residence, Economic Activity and Integration of Foreigners in the Federal Territory.